circulon/orm-docs/models.md

 ## Design Considerations

-When creating your models it is recommended to use a `BaseModel` that extends the root `Model` class.
+When creating your models you may find it useful to use a `BaseModel` that extends the root `Model` class.
 This will provide an easy way to add global functionality and a basic standard configuration to all your models.

 example: